Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

-{ We can notice that our energy spectra are deviating from the experimental data from $^{110}$Cd and start to compress up to $^{120}$Cd from the G-matrix interaction.
+We can notice that our calculated energy spectra are deviating from the experimental data from $^{110}$Cd and start to compress up to $^{120}$Cd.
 The reason behind this is that when we perform shell-model calculations using realistic interactions and increase the number of particles (neutrons), our results deteriorate rapidly \cite{Caurier}.
-In the Cd isotopes after the $^{120}$Cd, the increment in neutron particles is treated like a decrease in neutron holes from the magic nuclei $^{132}$Sn.
-So, our excited states are rising upward with respect to the ground state.}
+The discrepancies might be due to monopole part of the effective interaction and missing degrees of freedom in the valence space.

 In Fig. \ref{Occupancy}, we have shown the occupancy of different neutron orbitals corresponding to $2^{+}_1$ state from $N=50$ to $N=82$ in the Cd isotopic chain.
-The $d_{5/2}$ and $g_{7/2}$ orbitals are dominant in the neutron-deficient region for both interactions.
+The $d_{5/2}$ and $g_{7/2}$ orbitals are dominant in the neutron-deficient region.
 With the increase of neutron numbers, occupancy increases in all orbitals.
 In the mid of the Cd chain, the dominance of the $h_{11/2}$ orbital can be observed.
 As we further increase the neutron number, the occupancy of $h_{11/2}$ orbital becomes more than the other orbitals, which shows the importance of $h_{11/2}$ orbital in the formation of $2^{+}_1$ state in neutron-rich Cd isotopes.